sdondley/Tab-Through-Google-Results-with-Safari/README.md

 See the **Problems?** section below for a fix.

-### Hot keys working on other sites besides Google

-Will be fixed soon.
-In the meantime, be careful not to hit the hotkeys when not on a Google search result page unless you want to tab down 50 links automatically.

 ## Problems?

 ### With Automator, the script tabs through the open tabs if I keep the `control` key pressed